-Wilashia, 20, high school drop-out

 Our Mission

-Educational Assistance Resources Network (E.A.R.N.) is dedicated to building stronger communities, one disadvantaged student at a time.
+Educational Assistance Resources Network (E.A.R.N.) is dedicated to building stronger communities, one disadvantaged student and economically challenged entrepreneur at a time.